 “My husband and I were lying on our living room floor listening to an early mix of the record on our big vintage speakers,” says Karen O. “When you listen in that context, a movie starts playing in your head, takes you places.
 We thought, ‘Wow, what if we build an experience that further enhances all these things we feel with our eyes closed lying on the floor—an installation that evokes the elements, that stirs parts of your consciousness in ways difficult to put into words?’”

-In the days ahead, Karen O began making that vision a reality by assembling an all-star crew including directors Warren Fu and Barnaby Clay, sound designer Ren Klyce, lighting designer Tobias Rylander, and producer Mungo Maclagan among others.
+In the days ahead, Karen O began making that vision a reality by assembling an all-star crew including creative director Barnaby Clay, sound designer Ren Klyce, lighting designer Tobias Rylander, and visual artist Davy Evans among others.
 They began collaborating on an experience that would be even more immersive and communal than a typical concert.
 Working in different locations around the world, the team relied on Dropbox and Dropbox Paper to bring their ideas together and bring the project to life.

 The result is “An Encounter with Lux Prima,” a marriage of light, art, music, space, design, and motion design.
 It’s part concert, part listening party, part laser light show.
 Imagine watching the stargate sequence of “2001: A Space Odyssey” projected in three dimensions onto a monolith while Karen O’s voice and Danger Mouse grooves swirl around you in quadraphonic sound.
 That description doesn’t do justice to how mesmerizing the experience is.
 So we asked Karen O if she would tell us about the project’s origins, evolutions, and aspirations.
 Here’s what she had to say.